zowe/community/Project Management/PI Planning/23PI4 Planning/PI Planning Preparation by Squad/Zowe Doc Squad - 23PI4 Objectives.md

 ## V3 prep work (target release date: March 28, 2024)

 - Continue to develop and execute a doc strategy for Zowe V3 content
-  - Assign specific content to individual writers to shepherd through the V2-V3 upgrade process
   - Review content with squads, SMEs to determine scope of needed changes for V3 documentation
-  - Begin V3 documentation
+  - Draft V3 documentation where needed

 ## Consumer Awareness Section(s)
-Objective: Determine how best to communicate important changes (deprecations, eliminations or new introductions) to the Zowe technology that may have an impact on Zowe Consumers (and Extenders).
+Determine how best to communicate important changes (deprecations, eliminations or new introductions) to the Zowe technology that may have an impact on Zowe Consumers (and Extenders).
 This may be in the form of a general section that links to embedded alerts near the related / applicable technical documentation or something else.

 ## CII Badge standards